parapluu/Concuerror/docs/download.md

 $ make -j
 {% endhighlight %}

+The preferred way to start concuerror is via the `bin/concuerror` escript.

 ### Supported OTP Releases

 Concuerror's developers are always working with the latest otp/master branch